 The school lives and breathes inclusion, tailoring the school environment and culture so that all pupils are able to rise to the high expectations.
 There is a strong focus on ‘adapting’ the curriculum to enable both mainstream and ‘resource based’ pupils to have opportunities to, for example, study the same texts in their English lessons.
 This close integration and consistent approach has had a huge impact.
 Pupils can move between the resource base and the mainstream classes for specific learning, when appropriate.
 This enables the resource base to offer specific interventions during the times when their pupils are learning in the mainstream classrooms.
 This outward looking approach is orchestrated by skilled staff who know the children well and enables pupils to make the best possible progress.

-A Shared Clarity and Passion
+A Shared Determination and Passion

 The school is part of a Multi Academy Trust and works with other local schools, both primary, secondary and all-through.
 The Headteacher, school leaders and the Trust have a shared clarity and passion for the whole school’s development, including plans for developing aspiring leaders.

 The Inclusive Nature of the School

 The values-based curriculum is visible throughout the school.
 The five Values: Healthy, Aspirational, Respectful, Resilient and Independent are together known as HARRI.
 The pupils are proud to be recognised for the values they have demonstrated.
 The Values are printed on the cover of every pupil’s work book, again emphasising their importance.
 The new Topcliffe curriculum has resulted in equality of opportunity across the school, with adaptions made for individual needs.

 Supporting Individual Needs